 So to recap: Is your mobile site following Google’s Best practices for mobile-first indexing?

 If you can answer these questions, that’s great!
-That means that you should possess the correct knowledge in order to make a judgement.
+That means that you should possess the correct knowledge in order to make a judgment.
 If not, I’m going to emphasize the biggest risks related to this change.
 I’ll also show you how to perform the Content Parity Audit later in the article, which will help you spot the differences between your desktop and mobile site.